 There is street parking along Hewett Drive and Russell Road on the park's east side.
 There is a park entrance at the corner of Hewett and Russell.
 There is also street parking on Northwood Street on the park's western side which has an entrance to the park.

-Public Transportation: There is a bus stop immediately adjacent to the park on Pauline Boulevard.
+There is a bus stop next to the park on Pauline Boulevard.
 Visit The Ride for closest stops and route details or check out the parks ride guide.

-- Landfill receptacles (one near playground, one at Pauline entrnace)
+Landfill receptacles (one near playground, one at Pauline entrance)

 Report a Problem - A2 Fix It